himanshu0085/fincart_docs/Document/aznewrelic.md

 → Integration / API Export
 → New Relic Logs

-### Azure Cost Components

-Azure charges may apply for:

-* Log Analytics data ingestion
-* Log storage
-* Query execution

-Log Analytics pricing is generally based on **GB of data ingested**.

 ### New Relic Cost Components

-* Logs forwarded to New Relic count toward **New Relic ingest limits**
+* Logs forwarded to New Relic count toward **New Relic data ingestion limits**

 ### Advantages

-* Logs already available in Log Analytics
+* Logs are already available in **Log Analytics**
-* No additional streaming infrastructure
+* No additional streaming infrastructure required

 ### Disadvantages

-* Duplicate log ingestion
+* Duplicate log ingestion may occur
-* Increased operational complexity
+* Additional integration configuration required

 ---